statOmics/pda19-20/pages/sdaMsqrobSimple.md

 ##### 2.3.4.
 The Quantification tab

 The fixed effects need to be specified.
 Fixed effects are those effects for which all levels of interest are included in the experiment.
 They remain constant when repeating the experiment.
 For factor variables (e.g. genotype), the number of levels are typically small.
 Examples include genotype (when comparing specific genetic constitutions), treatment, gender (only two levels), … You should select “treatment” as a fixed effect, because it is the main effect of interest and it has a fixed number of levels, being one for each spike-in concentration.
-Effects of interest are nearly always fixed effects.
 The study does not contain random effects, so they can be left unspecified.
 MSqRob also exploits the link between ridge regression and mixed models [1].
 Ridge regression is implemented to prevent overfitting.
 Ridge regression, however, is considerably slower so for the exercises we will switch of ridge regression by selecting “No”.

 Set the “Number of contrasts” to 1.
 Contrasts are linear combination of the parameters in the model that quantify the effect of interest.
-In our case we model the data with a linear model that contains to parameters: a mean for every treatment group.
+In our case we model the data with a linear model that contains two parameters: a mean for every treatment group.
 We aim to compare the log average for the two treatment groups.
 So we only have one contrast of interest.
 Remember that we log-transformed the intensities:

 $$ log_2⁡FC=log_2⁡6B-log_2⁡6A=log_2⁡ \frac{6B}{6A} $$